GuyLewin/israel-finance-telegram-bot/README.md

 #### Prequisites
 * Node.js (>= 8) installed on your machine.
 Go [here!](https://nodejs.org/en/download/) to download and install the latest Node.js for your operating system.
-* It is also recommended you install [pm2](https://www.npmjs.com/package/pm2) globally, the process manager used by this bot. `npm install pm2 -g`.
+* Install [pm2](https://www.npmjs.com/package/pm2) globally, the process manager used by this bot. `npm install pm2 -g`.

 #### Installation
 Once Node.js and pm2 are installed, run the following command to fetch the code: